 The workspace is great to have with a large countertop to spread out my paperwork and get organized.
 However, it isn’t very deep, so I needed to make sure whatever I added was not going to stick out from the wall very much.

-Feeling a little clueless on what to do, I turned to Pinterest and found some fun ideas to display yarn.
+Feeling a little clueless on what to do, I turned to Pinterest and found some fun ideas other people had done with their offices such as wall stickers and display yarn from walls to cakes.
 A yarn wall wasn’t really the look I was going for, but who couldn’t resist a nice showcase of some of your favorite yarn cakes.

 Shopping for Ideas